criteo/mesos-command-modules/README.md

 to run for each type of events.
 All commands are optional so they can be removed from this configuration.

+For each module definition, `module_name` key is mandatory.

 Note: the `debug` parameter is optional and can be set to true if you want to enable the logging of all inputs received and all outputs produced by the commands.